-In the doctrine of maneuver warfare the first of the seven principles is to target critical vulnerabilities.
-An element of this principle is the creation of training scenarios for the purpose of mitigating the risk related to a critical vulnerability and to prepare, in the event of a targeted attack by a cybercriminal on that vulnerability, a quick response.
+In the doctrine of maneuver warfare, the first of the seven principles is to target critical vulnerabilities.
+An element of this principle is the creation of training scenarios for the purpose of mitigating the risk related to a critical vulnerability and preparing, in the event of a targeted attack by a cybercriminal on that vulnerability, a quick response.
 To that latter point, the response time to a simulated attack should be unrealistically short in order to place increased pressure on the team.
-The purpose in having these unrealistically short times is to further develop the ability to think several steps ahead of the adversary.
+The purpose of having these unrealistically short times is to further develop the ability to think several steps ahead of the adversary.
 Additionally, if a mistake in decision-making occurs in training there are no consequences beyond the embarrassment of making the poor decision.

 Perhaps the best opportunity to learn and improve is during the after-action critique that is part of the warrior mindset training following a test scenario.
 After-action reviews were originally developed in the military but, their use has extended to business as a knowledge management tool and a way to build a culture of accountability.
 Critical lessons and knowledge are transferred immediately in order to get the most benefit from the exercise.
 It is recommended that a journal be kept regarding what was successful, what could be improved, and what failed.
 In doing so, a running log of metrics is built that creates an objective evaluation of performance.